EthanFriesen/Self-Learning-Snake/README.md

 ## Usage

-1. Clone this repository locally with `git clone https://github.com/EthanFriesen/Self-Learning-Snake`.
-2. Run
+This is a console application.
+Clone this repository locally and compile it with dotnet and then run the program.
+Alternitavely, you can run the program in a webpage here: [](https://replit.com/@Lumpylump/Snake-Neural-Network).